 Here are eight tips to save money on your rent:

 If you know you will be occupying for a considerable amount of time (and you have the funds to do so), see if your landlord will cut you a discount if you pay rent for the entire year.

-I was recently able to save some money for my small business by paying rent for a small office on an annual basis.
-I proposed the idea to my landlord, and he agreed to cut me a discount.
+I recently saved some money for my small business by paying rent for a small office annually.
+I proposed the idea to my landlord, who agreed to offer me a discount.
 It ended up saving my business hundreds of dollars.

 - Tate Meagher, Meagher Law Office, PLLC

 Make Money Back by Renting When You're Away

 Rent out your place when you're gone.
 If you have travel planned, you can make some money to put toward your rent by doing a temporary rental.
 While many listings on sites like Airbnb are full-time rental properties, they are not required.
 You can still list yours as available only on the dates you'll be gone.
 While this idea is not likely to cover your rent in full -- unless you are a frequent traveler -- it can help defray rent costs.